 At first we thought the cut trees seemed a bit unsightly, but it turns out that all the trees that were felled were non-native trees in an effort to allow native trees to repopulate the area.
 So, just ignore the fallen trees for now and enjoy the scenery this little bit of clean-up has made possible.

 The final ascent to the top is a bit of a grind.
-Once the flat section stops, the stairs begin and they don’t stop until near the Ben A’an summit, 461m above sea level.
+Once the flat section stops, the stairs begin and they don’t stop until near the Ben A’an summit, approximately 460 m above sea level.
 The effort is well worth it though as the views from the summit are incredible.

 There are two large rock formations at the top (one is slightly higher than the other, thus being the official summit) and lots of room for hikers to spread out, relax and enjoy the views.